Skip to main content

 HOW TO APPLY

 The application form may be accessed here.
-Applicants will be required to complete a questionnaire, submit a personal statement, and provide a current CV, brief biography, and link(s) to an online profile and/or examples of their work.
-The deadline for applications is 5 August 2022.
+Applicants must complete a questionnaire, submit a personal statement, and provide a current CV, brief biography, and link(s) to an online profile and/or examples of their work.
+The deadline for applications is August 7, 2024.

 SELECTION PROCESS

-The 10 shortlisted applicants will be notified in mid-August.
-They will then be given a short excerpt of a film and asked to score the clip with bespoke music they have composed and produced.
-The film clips will be due in mid-September 2022.
+The 10 shortlisted applicants will be notified in September.
+They will then be given a short film excerpt and asked to score the clip with bespoke music they have composed and produced.
+The film clips will be due early October 2024.

-A committee of film and music professionals, including members from the Academy’s Music Branch, will review submissions and select two applicants to participate in the programme.
-The two successful recipients will be notified in late September 2022 and must be available to attend an in-person event in London in early October.
+A committee of film and music professionals, including members from the Academy’s Music Branch, will review submissions and select four applicants to participate in the program.
+Recipients will be notified early December 2024.

 PROGRAMME BENEFITS

-• Curated access to Academy members across various branches in order to gain a complete understanding of the making of a film from different department heads.
+• Curated access to Academy members across various branches to gain a complete understanding of the making of a film from different department heads.

 • One-on-one mentorship with a member of the Academy’s Music Branch to learn about the practical aspects of composing for film.

-• Access to Academy events and screenings in London.
+• Access to Academy events and screenings in London, U.K. or Los Angeles, CA.

 • Introductions to leading practitioners from all areas of film music: composer agents, music supervisors, orchestral managers, recording studio personnel, music editors, publicists, etc.

-• During their programme year, each recipient will be matched with a filmmaker who is in the process of making a short film and will be given the opportunity to compose music for the film.
-This work will be funded by two grants from Mercury Studios and Decca Records.
+• During the program, each participant will be matched with a filmmaker who is in the process of making a short film and will be given the opportunity to compose music for the film.
+Each participant will receive a grant to help support their film composition projects.